spectrocloud/librarium/docs/docs-content/clusters/cluster-management/backup-restore/restore-cluster-backup.md

 <!-- prettier-ignore -->
 - If your backup contains volume snapshots, ensure that your CSI driver supports volume snapshots.
 For more information about volume support, review the CSI pack README for your CSI driver in use.
-Refer to the [Voume Snapshots](backup-restore.md#volume-snapshots) section for more information.
+Refer to the [Volume Snapshots](backup-restore.md#volume-snapshots) section for more information.

 ### Instructions